 This cash set aside for unexpected emergencies such as a job loss, major auto repair or medical crisis, is crucial to financial security.

 "Rainy days come for everyone, whether it's a broken tail light, a leaky roof or needing to take a week off work to fight the flu," says Allie Vered, director of the America Saves campaign at Consumer Federation of America.
 "Maintaining an emergency savings account may be the most important difference between those who manage to stay afloat and those who sink in debt."

-According to the Federal Reserve’s Report on the Economic Well-Being of U.S. Households in 2016, 44 percent of adults say they couldn’t cover an emergency expense costing $400 without borrowing money or selling something.
+According to the Federal Reserve's Report on the Economic Well-Being of U.S. Households in 2018, about 40 percent of adults say they couldn't cover an emergency expense costing $400 without borrowing money or selling something.

 As little as $500 could help you through a financial squeeze, but ideally an emergency fund should cover several months' to a year's worth of living expenses.
 While that may seem challenging, don't be intimidated into inaction.
 Set a goal and come up with a plan.
 Start small, but start.
 Just $10 a week adds up to more than $500 in a year.

 Your emergency fund should be stored in an easily accessible place, but not so easy that you regularly dip into it for everyday expenses.
 Keep it separate from your checking account by creating a dedicated brick-and-mortar or online savings account.